airbytehq/glossary/content/term/duckdb.md

 - [SQL on Python, part 1: The simplicity of DuckDB](https://www.orchest.io/blog/sql-on-python-part-1-the-simplicity-of-duckdb): How to use DuckDB to analyze 4.6+ million mentions of climate change on Reddit
 - [Tweet](https://mobile.twitter.com/medriscoll/status/1554698141789614081): Impressively fast, collaborative exploratory data analytics over a 20+ million row data set, hosted in the cloud with Drifting’s Jamsocket + Rill Data + DuckDB - 2022
 - [Taking DuckDB for a spin | Uwe’s Blog](https://uwekorn.com/2019/10/19/taking-duckdb-for-a-spin.html) - 2019
-- DuckDB on Kubernetes for a zero-copy layer to read S3 in the [Data Lake](https://glossary.airbyte.com/term/data-lake)!
-Inspired by [this](https://twitter.com/Ubunta/status/1584907743391272961) Tweet.
-The cheapest and fastest option to get started.

 ## Example Projects
 - [Modern Data Stack in a Box with DuckDB](https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html): A fast, free, and open-source Modern Data Stack (MDS) can now be fully deployed on your laptop or to a single machine using the combination of DuckDB, Meltano, dbt, and Apache Superset.